lowRISC/opentitan/doc/rm/vendor_in_tool.md

 ## The vendor description file

-For each vendored-in component a description file must be created, which serves as input to the `vendor_hw` tool.
+For each vendored-in component a description file must be created, which serves as input to the `util/vendor` tool.
-The vendor description file is stored in `hw/vendor/<vendor>_<name>.vendor.hjson`.
+The vendor description file is stored in `vendor/<vendor>_<name>.vendor.hjson`.
 By convention all imported code is named `<vendor>_<name>`, with `<vendor>` typically being the GitHub user or organization name, and `<name>` the project name.
 It is recommended to use only lower-case characters.